Table of Contents

 6. Database Verification

 Database verification compares the individual’s provided data with trusted information stored in reputable databases.
-By cross-referencing various data sources, this method confirms the authenticity of an individual’s identity.
+By cross-referencing multiple data sources, this method helps verify the authenticity of the individual’s identity.
+It is commonly used in financial services, credit agencies, and healthcare providers to confirm identity while maintaining security and compliance with privacy regulations.

 Challenges with Traditional Identity Verification Processes

 While traditional identity verification methods have been widely used for years, they face several significant challenges.
-Here are the key issues associated with traditional verification:
+These issues can create barriers to security, efficiency, and customer satisfaction.
+Here are the key challenges associated with traditional verification:

 1. Vulnerability to Document Forgery